techidaily/site-digital-screen-recording/source/_posts/new-best-practices-integrating-timers-into-live-streaming-software-for-2024.md

 ![obs countdown timer customize the timer settings](https://images.wondershare.com/filmora/article-images/2022/11/obs-countdown-timer-8.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZLb1ViO4WR8?si=g_aiHGNCd7eAvmDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After adding the perfect countdown timer overlay, preview the video to see how it plays and adjust the positioning, text color, opacity, and more.
 Finally, click Export to save your video as MP4, MOV, AV1, AVI, and other formats.
 You can also export the countdown video directly to Vimeo or YouTube.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Hot FAQs About the OBS Countdown Timer